EmilyLindsay-Smith/splicehelper/README.rst

 Features
 ======
 GUI
-Accepts a range of spreadsheet inputs
+Accepts a range of spreadsheet inputs including csv and different ExCEl formats

 Notes
 ======